Client case studies are one of the most important elements to master as you grow as an agency.

 At DoInbound, we’re all about building easily repeatable processes that save you time and help you do your best work.
 The way you go about doing case studies should be no different.

-One way we've streamlined our testimonial and info gathering has been by sending clients exit surveys when we complete a project.
-This is something they expect to receive and is something we always send when the client has the experience fresh on their minds.
+We’ve streamlined our testimonial and info gathering by sending clients exit surveys when we complete a project.
+But, of course, this is something they expect to receive and is something we always send when the client has the experience fresh on their minds.